Privacy Policy

 Security is a moving target.
 What we do today:

 If we ever experience a breach that affects your data, we will notify you without undue delay and in any case within the legal timelines (72 hours for GDPR; "as soon as practicable" for the NZ Privacy Act).
-Notification will go to the email address on your account.
+Notification will go to the email address on your account, and where the law requires we will also notify the relevant regulator (for example, the UK ICO or the NZ Office of the Privacy Commissioner).

 13. Your rights